 In Europe, Asia and the United States, I deliver talks on documentation, remote work, nomadic travel and productivity with the intention of sharing knowledge and raising visibility for women and people of color.
 My hope is that someone from an underrepresented group will see me on stage or a speaker roster and think to themselves, “If she can, why not me?”

-Public speaking scares the hell out of me, and I suffer from intermittent panic attacks — and it has also been a rewarding and life-changing experience.
+Public speaking scares the hell out of me, as I suffer from intermittent panic attacks, and has also been a life-changing experience.

 Nicknamed Maximizer by peers, I’ve worked remotely for 10+ years and have given talks and tips on being productive and working from anywhere in the world.